Medicaid managed medical, dental and children's plans targeted for October rate reductions

 The PHE currently is expected to expire in October.
 But due to federal rules, the state will continue to receive additional funds, and keep people on the program, through Dec.
 31.

-However, POLITICO reported that the administration of President Joe Biden is planning to extend the PHE beyond October.
-The administration has said it would give states 60 days advance notice before allowing the PHE to expire.
+However, POLITICO reported President Joe Biden‘s administration is planning to extend the PHE beyond October.
+The administration has said it would give states 60 days’ advance notice before allowing the PHE to expire.
 If it sticks to the commitment, the administration will have to make an announcement by Aug.
 15.

 If the PHE expires, Florida would continue to receive additional funding, and be required to maintain enrollees, through March 2023.
 That’s three months longer than what lawmakers anticipated when crafting the state Fiscal Year 2022-23 budget.